 Sometimes you just have to keep it simple.
 Need to be formal?
-Wear a crisp well ironed white shirt and a black tie.
+Wear a crisp well ironed white shirt and a navy tie.
 More relaxed?
-Use light pastel colours and pair your Grey Suit with a pair of Goodyear welted Chelsea boots.
+Use light pastel colours and pair your Grey Suit with a pair of Goodyear Welted Chelsea boots.

 This combination leaves more room to experiment since many things depend on the fabric and design of your suit.
 You can also go for checks and stripes but make sure their width are of different proportions to the shirt or tie!

 This look is perfect for a daily business environment because you will look very professional with or without the jacket.

 Pro tip: If you wear your jacket and need to sit down, remember to unbutton it.
 It prevents unnecessary strain on the buttons and reduces the chance of them popping out eventually.

 Here is where one can experiment a bit more with patterns such as checks or stripes.
 Just make sure you understand the basic rules and solid colours before you try this.

 Sneakers or even a black turtleneck can compliment this look if you are looking for something even more relaxed.
 However, I would stick with the classic combinations as they are always more elegant.